Sack of Mecca: Massacre of the pilgrims and plundering of the city

 The Qarmatians plundered the Kaaba, emptying it of its relics and stripping it of its precious objects and decorations; even the doors were taken away, and only the gold waterspout on the roof was left in place.
 Finally, the Black Stone was dislodged and carried off.
 Abu Tahir is said to have composed a poem proclaiming that "This house [the Kaaba] does not belong to God, for God never chooses a house for Himself".

 One report, considered exaggerated by modern scholars, suggests that the plunder from the Kaaba alone was so enormous that it required fifty camels to be transported back to Bahrayn.
 Of the relics kept in Mecca, only the Maqam Ibrahim was rescued, being smuggled out of the city.
-According to at least one account, some of the city's inhabitants joined in the massacre, attacking pilgrims.
+According to at least one account, some of the city's inhabitants joined in the massacre, attacking the pilgrims.
 The Qarmatians continued their killing and plundering for eight to eleven days, retiring to their camp outside the city each night, and returning the next day.
-On their return journey, the Qarmatians were ambushed by the Banu Hudhayl tribe as part of the a larger conflict between both parties, the latter was able to liberate many of the prisoners and recovered much of the loot before the Qarmatians managed to escape.
+On their return journey, the Qarmatians were ambushed by the Banu Hudhayl tribe as part of a larger conflict between both parties, the latter was able to liberate many of the prisoners and recovered much of the loot before the Qarmatians managed to escape.